EncodeDotHost/edh-shop-categories/readme.txt

 = Using The WordPress Dashboard (Recommended) =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'EDH Woo Categories'
+2. Search for 'EDH Shop Categories'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard